hashicorp/terraform/website/source/intro/use-cases.html.markdown

-Terraform can be used to codify the setup required for a Heroku application, ensuring that all the required add-ons are available, but it can go even further: configuring DNSimple to set a CNAME, or setting up CloudFlare as a CDN for the app.
+Terraform can be used to codify the setup required for a Heroku application, ensuring that all the required add-ons are available, but it can go even further: configuring DNSimple to set a CNAME, or setting up Cloudflare as a CDN for the app.
 Best of all, Terraform can do all of this in under 30 seconds without using a web interface.